ALANVF/Star-lang-specification/README.md

 Explainations of the random folders you see:
 - design: This folder has documents talking about design choices/explainations for Star.
 - examples: This folder includes various examples (mostly from Rosetta code) of programs written in Star.
 Nothing is final.
 - syntax: This folder includes formal syntactic specification for Star.
-Needs updated at some point.
 - concepts: This folder contains experimental ideas I've come up with for Star.
 Nothing is guaranteed to actually be added.

 ## What's the goal of Star?